jmstipanowich/KingCountyHousingRepo/README.md

 - Create more models with different data cleaning tactics on bedrooms to find a positive correlation value for bedrooms in relation to home selling price.

-- Include more specified square footage columns from original King County House Sales dataset in new models to attain other square footage values when compared with home selling price.
-Look at square foot of the lot where it is different from square footage of a home.
-Procure information about square foot living of a house with or without a basement.
+- Include more specified square footage columns from original King County House Sales dataset in new models to attain other square footage values for comparison with home selling price.
+Look at square footage of the lot where it is different from square footage of a home.
+Procure information about square footage living of a house with or without a basement.

 ## For More Information